2000 Million people have no access to clean water

 This book can explain what solutions are available in extreme situations where water is needed.

 The idea of sea water desalination plants is not new but now there are these light, portable, mobile desalination plants.
 You can use them for private houses, clinics, or factories.
 They function wherever you need clean water.
 On a ship or in remote areas.

-For those of you that are interested and do not mind a bit more technical book, I think this will be a good choice.
+For those of you that are interested and do not mind a more technical book, I think this will be an excellent choice.

 The Desalination Process